wuliaososhunhun/scala-algo/src/main/scala/docs/Scala-Advanced.md

 define with flatMap and pure or Applicative with flatten
 - identity rule ma.flatMap(pure) == ma
 - associate rule ma.flatMap(faMb).flatMap(fbMc) == ma.flatMap(a => faMb(a).flatMap(fbMc))

+It is a abstraction to compose/link different function.
+All things are set of something and code is try to transform from 1 set to the other.
+The category theory try to abstract all interactions between sets in a mathmatcial way (you can call them patterns) so it should include all the changes in your code.
+Based on that, you can write your code based on these patterns which can solve some issue with less boiler plates. e.g .A-> B, A -> F[B], F[A] -> F[B]